 International trade takes place between residents in the reporting economy and the rest of the world (ROW).
 International Trade Statistics (ITS), therefore, measure the quantities and values of goods that move into or out of a country.
 In other words, ITS refer to imports and exports unadjusted for Balance of Payments (BOP).
 They are compiled from customs bills of entry, which are usually completed by importers and exporters, indicating the quantities and values of goods imported into or exported out of the compiler economy.
-ITS can also be derived from records of transactions in foreign exchange where customs data are not available.
+ITS can also be derived from banking records of transactions in foreign exchange where customs data are not available.
+For Nigeria, the ITS is compiled from customs records.

-For analytical purposes, Nigeria's ITS is presented using the format of the Standard International Trade Classification (SITC), which has 10 main groups, with codes 0-9.
+For analytical purposes, Nigeria's ITS is presented using the Standard International Trade Classification (SITC), which has 10 main groups, with codes 0 - 9 as well as the 21 sections of the Harmonised Commodity Description and Coding System (HS code).
 These are: